Chile Lime Salmon with Mango Avocado Salsa

 - Lime Juice

-However the salsa is very flexible based on what you have on hand and enjoy.
+The mango avocado salsa is very flexible based on what you have on hand and enjoy.
 Other salsa recommendations include:

 - Onions (Red, White, Green)